 For parents, empty nest can be full of promise

-After the birth of children, the second major adjustment for many marriages comes when those children are grown up enough to leave the home, said Ron Cox, associate professor and Oklahoma State University Cooperative Extension marriage and family specialist.
+If the first major adjustment in a marriage comes when kids are born, the second major shift comes when those kids are on their way out of the house, said Ron Cox, associate professor and Oklahoma State University Cooperative Extension marriage and family specialist.

-In fact, there is a small spike in the divorce rate around the 22-year marriage anniversary mark, proving just how difficult it can be to go back to the days before diapers, soccer practices and homework.
+There is a small spike in the divorce rate around the 22-year marriage anniversary mark, proving just how tricky it can be to revert to days sans pacifiers, soccer practices and homework.

-However, for many couples the empty nest is a chance to start anew.
+However, for plenty of couples, the so-called empty nest is a bright, shiny chance to start anew.

-One of the ways couples successfully negotiate the transition from full house to empty nest is by finding positive experiences they can share together.
+One key to couples successfully managing the transition from full house to empty nest is finding positive experiences they can share together.
+For instance, taking up ballroom dancing, seeking out other couples and socializing, beginning to plan your retirement home.

-“Maybe you take up a shared hobby, seek out other couples to socialize with or begin planning your retirement home,” Cox said.
-“With the kids gone, you’ve a lot of time to fill, and it’s important to spend most of it doing things you enjoy.
+“With the kids gone, you’ve got all this time to fill, and it’s important that a sizable percentage of it is spent doing things you both like,” Cox said.
+“Maybe you put your dreams on hold to invest in your kids.
 As your role as a parent becomes less demanding, you and your spouse have a chance to start pursuing old dreams or chasing new ones.”